josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 We’ve created a simulated production environment to mimic what you would face in real life, every 30 seconds of the trial equates to 1 month in "real life".

-**Below, we will go through a series of 4 Machine Learning Performance Management challenges that Orbit can solve.**
+**Next, we will go through a series of 4 Machine Learning Performance Management challenges that Orbit can solve.**
 1. [Model Deployment](https://github.com/dessa-public/orbit-trial-tutorials/blob/2.0/pt1-deployment.md)
 2. [Model Performance Monitoring](https://github.com/dessa-public/orbit-trial-tutorials/blob/2.0/pt2-performance-monitoring.md)
 3. [Data Health Monitoring](https://github.com/dessa-public/orbit-trial-tutorials/blob/2.0/pt3-data-health-monitoring.md)